 Colonia del Sacramento (Uruguay)

-You can enjoy walking the cobbled alleys in search of vintage cars; sitting in one of the small restaurants overlooking the river; climbing the Lighthouse for fantastic views; drinking Tannat in one of the small wine bars.
+You can enjoy walking the cobbled alleys in search of vintage cars, sitting in one of the small restaurants overlooking the river, climbing the Lighthouse for fantastic views, and drinking Tannat in one of the small wine bars.
 There also are a couple of interesting museums you can visit.

 The best way to get to Colonia del Sacramento from Buenos Aires is by ferry.
-The fast one takes about one hour to get there.
-There are regular departures from the harbor in Puerto Madero and the most reliable company is BuqueBus.
-Take the earliest ferry from Buenos Aires and the last ferry back to Buenos Aires, so that you get to enjoy a gorgeous sunset over the Rio de la Plata.
+The fast one takes about one hour.
+There are regular departures from the harbor in Puerto Madero, and the most reliable company is BuqueBus.
+Take the earliest ferry from Buenos Aires and the last ferry back to Buenos Aires so that you can enjoy a gorgeous sunset over the Rio de la Plata.
+You can also opt for this small group guided tour from Buenos Aires which includes pick-up from your hotel, transportation by boat, and a guided tour of Colonia.

-Make sure to read my post 15 Great Things To Do In Colonia Del Sacramento Uruguay.
+Make sure to read my post, 15 Great Things To Do In Colonia Del Sacramento Uruguay, so you can plan ahead and make the most of your day during your day trip from Buenos Aires.

 Montevideo (Uruguay)

-Getting out from a big city to visit another big city makes little sense to many, but I promise you Montevideo is nothing like Buenos Aires and that it actually is a cool place to visit even just for a day as the vibe is completely different and the city much more manageable.
+Many people find it strange to leave a big city to visit another big city, but I promise you Montevideo is nothing like Buenos Aires and is actually a cool place to visit, even just as one of your day trips from Buenos Aires.
+The vibe is completely different, and the city is much more manageable.

-If you are visiting in the summer, bring a swimsuit as there are several nice beaches along the Rambla where you may relax for a couple of hours.
+If you are visiting in the summer, bring a swimsuit.
+There are several nice beaches along the Rambla where you can relax for a couple of hours.

-Check out my post 25 Cool Things To Do In Montevideo.
+Check out my post 25 Cool Things To Do In Montevideo to find the Montevideo activities that are most interesting for your travels!

 An Estancia

 There are several ranches you can visit.
-Unless you have your own car, I recommend picking one that offers hotel picks up as they are not the easiest places to reach otherwise.
+Unless you have your own car, I recommend picking one that offers hotel picks, as they are not the easiest places to reach otherwise.

 Play Polo